 The rate.
 He expects the central bank to cut its benchmark to at least 4.25 percent by year-end, from 4.5 percent now.

-Chile’s former central bank chief has put a number on the country’s economic anxiety, placing the odds of a technical recession at no more than about 30 percent.
-His wider message was blunter still, describing an economy that has stalled and warning that growth is being held back.
+Chile’s former central bank chief has put a number on the country’s economic anxiety.
+He places the odds of a technical recession at no more than about 30 percent, while warning that growth is being held back.

 HMlHX6aWAAAHjZ6